hyroai/gamla/README.md

 The downside:

-Programming in this style in python means some tools won't be so useful (e.g. stack traces, your debugger, static analysis tools).
+Programming in this style in python means some tools won't be so useful (e.g. your debugger and static analysis tools).

 ## Debugging anonymous compositions

+### Stack traces

+Stack traces will give you the line and filename of anonymous compositions.
+Note the order is reversed when compared to the usual exception stack trace ordering.

 ### `gamla.debug`

-It is sometimes hard to debug pipelines because you can't place ordinary breakpoints.
-For this `gamla.debug` and `gamla.debug_exception` were created.
+Classic breakpoints are less useful when working with compositions, as there isn't always a line of code to place the breakpoint on.
+Instead one can use `gamla.debug` and `gamla.debug_exception`.

-`gamla.debug` can be used within pipelines and provide a pdb breakpoint prompt where the value at this position can be referenced by `x`.
+`gamla.debug` can be used within pipelines and will provide a `pdb` breakpoint prompt where the value at this position can be referenced by `x`.

 ```python